Azure-Samples/iot-hub-c-raspberrypi-docker/doc/mac-os-x-10.10.md

       1. Type `code` command in your Terminal.
       2. In VS Code, press `Cmd + P` and type `ext install c/c++` as below.
       ![ext.png](media/ext.png)
-      3. Click `Install` to install the exntension and reload VS Code as prompt.
+      3. Click `Install` to install the exntension and reload VS Code as prompted.
       ![install.png](media/install.png)